 A child must be five years of age on or before September 15 to enter kindergarten and must be six years of age by this date to enter first grade.

 Trading Objects

-Students must do their trading away from school and school activities.
 No objects are to be traded during school, on the way to or from school, or during school activities.

 Invitations to Parties